- SurveyMonkey is like a Swiss Army knife, versatile and user-friendly with clear pricing and fast results.

 SurveyMonkey has a free tier and several paid plans.

-The free basic plan lets you create unlimited surveys with up to 10 questions each (and up to 100 responses per survey), which is handy for quick polls.
+The free Basic plan lets you create unlimited surveys with up to 10 questions each and 25 viewable responses per survey, which is handy for initial exploration.
+Individual paid plans start at $99/month (Standard Monthly) or $39/month (Advantage Annual).

 Start collecting feedback instantly with SurveyMonkey’s Free Plan.